AlexXi19/ComfyUI-OpenAINode/README.md

 ## Configuration

-To utilize this node, you must set the `OPEN_AI_API_KEY` environment variable with your OpenAI API key.
+To utilize this node, you must set the OpenAI API key by setting the `OPEN_AI_API_KEY` environment variable or setting it in the text input.
 This ensures that the API is accessible and requests are authenticated properly.